-43. Contract (funds going out) - U. T. M. D. Anderson Cancer Center: Amendment to Agreement with Protiviti, Inc., to provide accounting and financial reporting personnel approximately \$6,400,000.
+43. Contract (funds going out) - U. T. M. D. Anderson Cancer Center: Amendment to Agreement with Protiviti, Inc., to provide accounting and financial reporting personnel

-Agency: Protiviti, Inc.

-Funds: The total value of the services under the Agreement is personnel to assess Sarbanes-Oxley compliance regarding planning, documenting, testing, assuring quality, remediation, data repository, and reporting for U. T. M. D. Anderson Cancer Center's Department of Financial Controls.
+Agency: Protiviti, Inc. Funds: The total value of the services under the Agreement is approximately \$6,400,000.
+Period: February 23, 2022 through August 31, 2022 Description: Protiviti, Inc., will provide accounting and financial reporting personnel to assess Sarbanes-Oxley compliance regarding planning, documenting, testing, assuring quality, remediation, data repository, and reporting for U. T. M. D. Anderson Cancer Center's Department of Financial Controls.
 The initial Agreement was effective from September 18, 2017 through August 31, 2020, with two renewal options of 12 months each.
 The First Amendment was effective October 21, 2019, and increased the cap amount to \$3,700,000.
 The Second Amendment was effective June 1, 2020, and extended the term to August 31, 2021, and increased the cap amount to \$4,875,000.
-The Third Amendment was effective

-Period: February 23, 2022 through August 31, 2022

-Description: Protiviti, Inc., will provide accounting and financial reporting increased the cap amount to \$5,000,000.
-The initial
+The Third Amendment was effective August 3, 2021, and extended the term to August 31, 2022.
+The Fourth Amendment was effective January 25, 2022, and increased the cap amount to \$5,000,000.
+The initial Agreement and first four amendments did not require Board approval as the cap amount was within the institution's delegated approval threshold.
+The initial Agreement was competitively bid.
+This Fifth Amendment increases the cap amount to \$6,400,000.
+There are no remaining renewals.